Caroisawesome/Decision-Trees/README.md

-# Decision-Trees-ML
+# Decision-Trees

-This Decision-Tree-ML repo implements a ID3 decision tree algorithm which we use to classify introns, exons, and the lack of introns and exons in a sequence of 60 nucleotides.
+This Decision-Trees repo implements a ID3 decision tree algorithm which we use to classify introns, exons, and the lack of introns and exons in a sequence of 60 nucleotides.
 The decision tree is trained using the data from `training.csv`, and tested using `testing.csv`.
 A paper discussing implementation and results can be viewed at `Desition_Trees.pdf` in this project repository.

 ## To run the program: